openwdl/wdl/versions/1.1/SPEC.md

 ### Struct Literals

-A struct literal is similar to an [`object` literal](#-object), except that the struct name is used in place of the `object` keyword.
-The members of a struct value can be validated against the struct's definition at the time of creation, which makes WDL code written using `struct`s more amenable to static type analysis.
+A struct literal is an instance of a specific `Struct` type that provides values for all of the non-optional members and any of the optional members.
+The members of a struct literal are validated against the `Struct`'s definition at the time of creation.

-A struct literal must at least provide values for all the non-optional struct members, and may also provide values for any optional members.
 Members do not need to be specified in any specific order.
 Once a struct literal is created, it is immutable like any other WDL value.

+A struct literal begins with the name of the `Struct` type, followed by name-value pairs for each of the members within braces.

 ```wdl
 struct BankAccount {